Taiwan Travel Act: American responses

 One Democratic aide said: “Making these sorts of threats and laying down ‘red lines’ on domestic legislative action is neither helpful or constructive to build the sort of relationship needed between the United States and China.”
 The Washington Post journalist Josh Rogin noted:Other congressional aides said that no other embassy uses threats as a tactic to influence Congress, especially not via an official communication.
 Most embassies try to build relationships and persuade U.S. policymakers to support what they believe is in their national interest.
 But not China.Ranking House Foreign Affairs Committee Democrat Eliot Engel (D-NY) said in response:“China carries out this kind of heavy-handed behavior with other countries around the world.
 It's interesting to me that they now feel that they can get away with these kind of threats and vague pressure tactics with the U.S. Congress.”It has been suggested that China's heavy-handed tactics and direct threats to United States Congress through official communications backfired, by forcing Congress to make a show of force against perceived Chinese bullying.
-This affected the unanimous passage of the law.